 12 Limits to our liability

 12.2 Liability of our individual employees.
-The aggregate liability (of any nature) to you, or any third party (as set out above) also applies to the liability of our individual partners, directors, employees, consultants, agents or other persons acting for or controlled by us or for whom we are legally responsible.
+The aggregate liability (of any nature) to you, or any third party (as set out above) also includes any possible liability of our individual partners, directors, employees, consultants, agents or other persons acting for or controlled by us or for whom we are legally responsible.

 12.3 Application as far as the law allows.
-Nothing in these Terms excludes or restricts any liability to the extent that it may not be excluded or restricted by applicable law, regulation or rules.
+Nothing in these Terms excludes or limits any liability to the extent that it may not be excluded or limited by applicable law, regulation or rules.

 12.4 No individual liability.
 You agree that, regarding the Services we provide you:

-- your only contractual relationship related to any Matter or Services, is with us (not our individual partners, directors, employees, consultants or agents);
+- your only contractual relationship related to any Matter or Services, is with us (and not our individual partners, directors, employees, consultants or agents);

 - as far as the law allows, no individual who is a partner, director, employee or agent of, or consultant to us accepts or assumes responsibility to you or to anyone else for Services we provided to you.
 This applies even if you granted them a direct power of attorney (for example, to represent you in litigation);